prabhjotbedi75/Task12/README.md

 # Task12

 RMQ:
-Install and configure 1 node RMQ cluster version 3.8.9 "\n" The RMQ cluster should be on TLS and have a username/password
+Install and configure 1 node RMQ cluster version 3.8.9

+The RMQ cluster should be on TLS and have a username/password

 Data should be persisted on disk

-Add 2 more nodes to the cluster without restarting RMQ service on first one

-Create a vhost and a user with read-write permissions to the vhost
+Add 2 more nodes to the cluster without restarting RMQ service on first one Create a vhost and a user with read-write permissions to the vhost

 Create 2 queues (DATA, DATA_SIDELINE) on the above created vhost